 Colorado Down Payment Assistance Programs

 The Colorado Housing Assistance Corporation’s (CHAC’s) Down Payment Assistance Program is intended for first-time buyers.
-And, to qualify, you’ll need to have a low or moderate income compared to others in the area in which you buy.
+To qualify, you’ll need to have a low or moderate income compared to others in the area in which you buy.

 - You need to save up at least $1,000 of your own money (not a gift) toward your down payment to be eligible.
 If you’re part of the state’s disability program, that $1,000 is reduced to $750

 Connecticut Down Payment Assistance Programs

 The Connecticut Housing Finance Authority (CHFA) offers up to $20,000 in down payment assistance (DPA) in the form of a second mortgage.
 The interest rate on that will normally be the same as that for your first (main) mortgage.
 However, some borrowers may be entitled to lower DPA rates.